EPVelasco/acados_casadi_ml_Jetson/README.md

 # ml-casadi_Jetson
 This repository has Acados, Casadi and neural mpc in a dockerfile for NVIDIA Jetson.
 In addition, the basic version of ros noetic is installed.
-It has been tested on a Jetson Nano.
+It has been tested on a Jetson Nano and Jetson Orin NX.

 ## Clone repository and build docker
 ```